 Participation in the Regiment of Midshipmen is optional when enrolled in this program.
-However, students electing to participate in First Year Cruise on the Training Ship State of Maine are subject to the Priority for Course Registration policy, must have been in the Regiment for the year and meet the following prerequisites: 4/C Maintenance; Ship's Orientation; Ocean Survival (PE114), Fire Training, and NS101.
+However, students electing to participate in First Year Cruise on the Training Ship State of Maine are subject to the Priority for Course Registration policy, must have been in the Regiment for the year and meet the following prerequisites: 4/C Maintenance; Ship's Orientation; Ocean Survival (PE114), Fire Training (USCG1 and USCG2), Lifeboatman (USCG3), VPDSD, and Introduction to Nautical Science (NS101).

-In addition to meeting the college requirement for graduation with at least a 2.0 grade point average for the A.S. and B.S. degrees, graduating students are required to have a minimum grade point average of 2.25 in the VOT/SVO program core courses.
-For the VOT program, core courses are defined as courses with the prefix CO, CR, and NS.
+In addition to meeting the college requirement for graduation with at least a 2.0 grade point average for the Associate of Science and Bachelor of Science degrees, graduating students are required to have a minimum grade point average of 2.25 in the VOT/SVO program core courses.
+For the VOT/SVO program, core courses are defined as courses with the prefix CO, CR, and NS.